From RBT to Clinical Director:

 Bridget’s Journey

-Bridget began her journey at BBLC in 2018 as an RBT, intending it to be just a summer job.
-She started in home-based services, drawn by her love for working with children, even though she had initially planned to become a high school teacher.
-Over time, she realized her true passion was helping young children through ABA, and what started as a short-term role quickly grew into a nearly eight-year career.
-From RBT to BIT, then BCBA, and eventually Clinical Director of the Newton Center, Bridget experienced almost every clinical position at BBLC—an experience that now allows her to support her team with insight and empathy.
+Bridget began her journey at BBLC in 2018 as an Registered Behavior Technician (RBT), intending it to be just a summer job.
+She started in home-based services, drawn by her love for working with children.
+Despite initially planning to become a high school teacher, over time, Bridget discovered a passion for supporting young children through ABA.
+What began as a short-term role grew into a nearly eight-year career.
+From RBT to BIT, then BCBA, and eventually Clinical Director of the Newton Center, Bridget progressed through almost every clinical position at BBLC—an experience that now allows her to support her team with insight and empathy.

 From the beginning, Bridget felt encouraged to take the next step professionally.
 “BBLC was committed to helping me grow as a clinician and as a professional.
 I always felt like my supervisors believed in my potential,” she says.
 She credits the BIT program and her mentors for giving her the opportunity to observe BCBAs, practice creating treatment plans and behavior support plans, and receive feedback that shaped her into the BCBA she is today.

 For Bridget, what makes BBLC truly special is its supportive and collaborative culture.
-She recalls one of her favorite memories: taking the kids to the new splash park across the street, watching them and her staff enjoy a fun, smooth, and exciting activity together.
-“I would not be where I am today without the help and support of so many people at BBLC,” she reflects.
+One of her favorite memories is taking clients to the splash park across the street and watching children and staff enjoy the experience together.
+“I would not be where I am today without the support of so many people at BBLC,” she reflects.
 “We are all a team working toward the goal of making a difference in our clients’ lives, and we have fun while we do it.”
-Her approach as a leader is guided by that same sense of fun and connection: ABA at BBLC, especially in her Newton Center, focuses on helping children develop critical skills—like requesting, following directions, functional play, and communication—through play and engagement.
+That perspective shapes her leadership.
+At the Newton Center, ABA focuses on helping children build meaningful skills through play and engagement.